Weithenn/ollama/README.md

 # ollama
-Using docker-compose running ollama and open-webui (COSCUP 2024)
+Using docker-compose running ollama and open-webui.